 Within the functions folder, include your

-serverless.json file along with the
+serverless.json file along with a

 To prevent accidental edits from within the design manager, you can lock your folder.
 To lock a folder, navigate to the design manager, then right-click the folder and select Lock folder.